-Planning to change your job or planning to move back to your home country?
+Are you planning to change your job or move back to your home country?
 There are some things you need to know when ending your employment in Qatar.
 One of these is your End of Service Gratuity (EOSG).
-Here's what the laws say about the end of service gratuity and how to calculate it according to MADLSA.

 If you've completed at least one year of continuous employment, you're entitled to this monetary compensation from your current employer upon the end of your service due to resignation or termination, provided that the contract was not terminated due to any violations as stated in Article 61 of the Labor Law.

 The gratuity is calculated based on the expatriate worker's last basic salary.
-It shall be agreed upon by the employer and employee and stated in the contract, provided that it is not less than the wage of three weeks for every year of the years of the worker's service.
+It shall be agreed upon by the employer and employee and stated in the employee's contract.

 |Total service||EOSG calculation|